An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: eICU-CRD Results

+\RW{These cross-dataset differences, particularly the more pronounced ranking of foundation-based models on eICU-CRD relative to MIMIC-IV-ED, suggest that the relative advantage of inference-based tabular models may be sensitive to dataset characteristics such as scale, label structure, and distributional properties.}

+Across all tasks, performance degradation curves were broadly consistent across imbalance measures: higher IR and CVCF values, or lower NECD values (approaching 0 from 1), were associated with declines in Macro F1, though the magnitude of degradation varied by model family and prediction target.

+Extended results for individual prediction tasks are shown in Figures~\ref{fig:class_imbalance_effect_eicu_discharge_category}--\ref{fig:class_imbalance_effect_eicu_severity_category}.
+These task-level analyses show that performance generally declined as imbalance became more pronounced, although the size of the decline varied across outcomes, model families, and weighting strategies.
+Tree-based ensembles, particularly XGBoost, were often among the stronger performers on eICU-CRD, whereas TabNet and TabResNet tended to be more sensitive to imbalance.
+TabPFN v2.6 and TabICL were competitive in several settings, but their relative standing was not uniform across tasks.
+Across panels, CVCF followed broadly similar trends to IR and NECD, while NECD decreased monotonically as imbalance increased.

-\subsubsection{Training Time Comparison}
+\subsection{Training Time Comparison}

-We compared the training times of 20 classifiers across 40 experimental blocks, where each block corresponds to a unique combination of a target variable and a training set size.
-A Friedman test revealed a statistically significant difference in training times among the classifiers ($\chi^2(19, N = 40) = 244.54$, $p = 3.93 \times 10^{-41}$).
-Post-hoc pairwise comparisons using Wilcoxon signed-rank tests with Holm correction (Figure~\ref{fig:critical_difference_diagram_eicu_training_time_with_samples}) showed that the Decision Tree variants achieved the lowest average ranks (fastest training times), followed by TabResNet and Random Forest variants, while TabNet variants consistently had the highest ranks (slowest training times).
+We compared the training times of 18 classifier configurations across 32 experimental blocks, where each block corresponds to a unique combination of a target variable and a training set size.
+A Friedman test revealed a statistically significant difference in training times among the classifiers \RW{($\chi^2(17, N = 32) = 58.04$, $p = 2.21 \times 10^{-6}$).} Post-hoc pairwise comparisons using Wilcoxon signed-rank tests with Holm correction (Figure~\ref{fig:critical_difference_diagram_eicu_training_time_with_samples}) indicated clear differences in computational cost across model families.
+Classical tree-based methods were generally the most efficient, while TabNet was consistently the slowest.

+\RW{The remaining families, including TabPFN v2.6 and TabICL, occupied intermediate positions in terms of measured runtime.
+However, it is important to note that both TabPFN and TabICL follow an inference-based (in-context learning) paradigm and do not involve conventional gradient-based training on downstream tasks.
+Therefore, their reported timing reflects the cost of in-context conditioning and inference over the provided support set rather than full model optimization.
+As such, their runtime should be interpreted as task-level adaptation and inference cost rather than training cost in the classical sense.}

+These results suggest that computational cost is driven more by model family and learning paradigm than by the particular class weighting scheme used.